baxford/sendpush-ios-lib-1/README.md

 ## Configuration

-In your Info.plist file, create a Dictionary with a key of 'Sendpush', then add Keys for APIUrl, PlatformID and PlatformSecret in the info.plist file.
+In your Info.plist file, create a Dictionary with a key of 'Sendpush', then add Keys for PlatformID and PlatformSecret in the info.plist file.
 The value for these should be strings and are available from the 'Manage Platforms' area of the Sendpush admin area.

 ## Bootstrapping